Samsung/TizenRT/tools/trap/HowToUseTrap.md

 ramdump_recv: No. of Regions to be dumped received

 ```
-6. Dump Tool receives the RAM contents from target.
+6. TRAP Tool receives the RAM contents from target.
 ```
 Receiving ramdump......